 “The initial “we love you and want to help you” feeling is being erased by “new charges” and “future cosmetic work”.
 The cynic in me says that the treatment of dental phobics is an open door for $h!t schmooze artists.”

-Unfortunately, there is a good deal of truth in this statement which appeared on our forum.
-You may have noticed – while surfing the web for U.S. dental offices which cater to dental phobics – that a lot of them offer both sedation (touted as “the solution” to dental phobia rather than one of many tools) AND cosmetic dentistry.
+Unfortunately, there is some truth in this statement which appeared on our forum.
+You may have noticed – while surfing the web especially for U.S. dental offices which cater to dental phobics – that a lot of them offer both sedation (touted as “the solution” to dental phobia rather than one of many tools) AND cosmetic dentistry.
 In fact, the two of them often seem to go hand-in-hand.
 Many of these sites will also use suggestive language to make you believe that you’re somehow inadequate, and will offer “smile assessments” along the lines of “Are you unhappy with ugly metal fillings showing when you laugh?” or “Are you embarrassed because your teeth are not white enough?”.
 It is easy to see what these “smile assessments” are trying to achieve: to make you think you have an embarrassing problem (which you may never have considered a problem before you read their questionnaire) and thereby attract more customers and make more money.
-It helps if you are aware of these tactics and can see through them!
-In all fairness, these types of “cosmetic dentists” are as of yet in a minority, in the U.K. at least.
-Most dentists who offer cosmetic/aesthetic dentistry do so as an additional service for those who are unhappy with their appearance and who specifically seek to improve their smile.
-Also, many dentists (both in the U.K. and in the U.S.) advertise themselves as providing “cosmetic dentistry”, even though what they really mean is that they are providing aesthetic dentistry.
-The reason why they use the term “cosmetic dentistry” is because that’s what people google for!
+In all fairness, these types of “cosmetic dentists” are as of yet in a minority.
+Most dentists who offer cosmetic dentistry do so as a service for those who are unhappy with their appearance and who specifically seek to improve their smile.
+Moreover, many dentists (both in the U.K. and in the U.S.) who advertise themselves as providing “cosmetic dentistry” mean that they are providing aesthetic dentistry.

-Just because a dentist promotes cosmetic dentistry doesn’t mean they are “bad” or that you should rule them out while searching for a dentist.
+So just because a dentist’s website mentions cosmetic dentistry doesn’t mean you should rule them out while searching for a dentist.
 In fact, the opposite is true: most of us would want our dental restorations to look good!

 Conservative Cosmetic Dentistry vs. Traditional/Aggressive Cosmetic Dentistry